decadecity/daw-book/20-accessibility/30-aria-attributes.md

 &lt;/header&gt;</code></pre>

 ### Main
 The `main` role is exactly analogous to the `<main>` HTML5 element, unlike other HTML5 sectioning elements - such as `<article>` which can be used more than once on a page - there should only ever be one main element on a page and this should be used to indicate the content that is key to the page.
 It should be treated by assistive technologies as a "skip to content" link allowing the user to bypass any content such as banners and menus and arrive directly at the purpose of the page.
-However, as support for this is limited it should not be treated as an alternative to providing a "skip to content" link, it is supplementary.
+However, as support for this is limited it should not be treated as an alternative to providing a "skip to content" link, it is supplementary.[4]
 Whilst the `main` role has now superseded by the `<main>` element the role has been around for longer so, until support improves it's probably best to use both the element and the role:

 `<main role="main">...</main>`